niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 9-85:** Attribute augmentations are documented || Within a [message model](#def), an attribute reference that does not appear in the corresponding [reference schema document](#def) or [extension schema document](#def) MUST have the attribute `appinfo:augmentingNamespace` containing the namespace prefix or URI of the augmenting namespace.
 (NEW)

 Augmented XSD type definitions in a message model must include attribute augmentations so that the schema will validate all conforming messages.
-See [section 4.15.5, *Attribute augmentations in messge models](#4155-attribute-augmentations-in-message-models).
+See [section 4.15.5, *Attribute augmentations in message models](#4155-attribute-augmentations-in-message-models).

 -------